uddugteam/offchain-ipfs-manual/src/introduction.md

 `offchain::ipfs` is [Substrate], infused with [IPFS].

+> **Substrate** is a blockchain framework built in Rust, with off-chain worker capabilities.
+<br />**IPFS** is a distributed file storage network, connecting peers and their content.

-By including [Rust IPFS](https://github.com/rs-ipfs/rust-ifps) in the native Substrate runtime, and by allowing pass-through wasm calls via Substrate's [Off-chain Workers], we enable a powerful and familiar subset of the IPFS APIs, including:
+By including [the Rust implementation IPFS](https://github.com/rs-ipfs/rust-ifps) in the native Substrate runtime, and by allowing pass-through wasm calls via Substrate's [Off-chain Workers], we enable a powerful and familiar subset of the IPFS APIs, including: